 - 13. The site is situated to the north of Lakenheath.
 It is approximately 22.8 hectares in size, is presently in agricultural use (Grade 3) with two small groups of farm buildings.
 It has a tree-belt lined frontage onto the highway of Station Road.
 A further belt of trees is situated alongside part of the western site boundary.
 The tree belt to the west of the site (together with trees on the side and front boundaries of the adjacent land, outside the application site) are protected by Tree Preservation Orders. - 14.
-The application site is situated outside but partly abuts the settlement boundary of Lakenheath.
-The settlement boundary terminates at part of the west site boundary.
-The site is presently considered to be situated in the countryside for the purposes of applying relevant Development Plan policies. - 15.
+The site is allocated for mixed use development (housing and primary school) in the recently adopted Site Allocations Local Plan.
+The Plan also includes the site into the housing settlement boundary of Lakenheath village.
+Prior to the adoption of the plan (September 2019) the site was regarded 'countryside'. - 15.
 The site frontage has the benefit of a mature landscaped frontage of mixed species, including pines.
 Some low density housing abuts part of the west boundary.
 The rear (north) and part west boundaries (the rear most part of the west site boundary) face open countryside.
 The north boundary is straddled by a banked cut-off channel.
 Part of the north-west corner of the application site is within the identified floodplain to the channel (predominantly Zone 3 with some Zone 2).
-The bulk of the village settlement and all key village facilities are located to the south of the site. - 16.
-There are no landscape or heritage asset designations at the site, although the Lakenheath Conservation Area designation begins to the south-west (on the opposite side of Station Road) and moves south, away from the application site.
+The bulk of the village settlement and all key village facilities (except for the rail station which sits to the north) are located to the south of the site.

+16. There are no landscape or heritage asset designations at the site, although the Lakenheath Conservation Area designation begins to the south-west (on the opposite side of Station Road) and moves south, away from the application site.